Prusa CORE One+ CoreXY 3D Printer With Active Chamber Temp Control

 The front RGB light shows printer status at a glance — especially helpful in multi-printer setups.
 This and other design choices reinforce the CORE One+’s reliability and serviceability.

-Prusa Core One 3D printer creating an intricate orange model in a lab setting, with shelves and equipment in the background.
+Prusa Core One 3D printer in a lab setting printing an intricate orange sample; shelves with bottles, equipment, and branding visible in the background.

 What comes included in the box with Prusa CORE One+?